Spider-tailed horned viper

 The spider-tailed horned viper (Pseudocerastes urarachnoides) is a species of viper, a venomous snake, in the family Viperidae and genus Pseudocerastes.
 The genus is commonly known as "false-horned vipers".

-The species is endemic to western Iran and over the border region with Iraq, and was originally described in 2006.
-The head looks very similar to that of other Pseudocerastes species in the region, but the spider-tailed horned viper has a unique tail that has a bulb-like end that is bordered by long drooping scales that give it the appearance of a spider.
+The species is endemic to western Iran and over the border region with Iraq.
+It was originally described by scientists as Pseudocerastes persicus, attributing the tail to either a parasite, deformity, or tumors.
+Another specimen was found in 2003.
+P. urarachnoides was officially described in 2006.
+The head looks very similar to that of other Pseudocerastes species in the region, but the spider-tailed horned viper has a unique tail with a bulb-like end that is bordered by long drooping scales that give it the appearance of a spider.
 The tail tip is waved around and used to lure insectivorous birds to within striking range.